ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The two captured irises are also compared against each other to identify a potential duplicate.
 1. The SDK determines the match score, and this is compared with the threshold match score.
 If match score >= threshold then it is a match.
 1. If at least one iris match is found, the system displays an alert, sets retry count to zero, and requires recapture of both irises.
-1. If a match is not found, allows the user to proceed to the face capture step
+1. If a match is not found, allows the operator to proceed to the face capture step
 1. The Registration Officer captures the face photo and opts to proceed further in the registration process
 1. On force capture/successful capture of face performs a local duplicate check of face of the individual against faces of all users on-boarded to the client.
 1. In case of forced capture uses only the best capture for local duplicate check